Tinto Brass: Personal life

 Brass' nickname Tintoretto (later shortened to Tinto) was given by his grandfather Italico Brass, a renowned Gorizian painter.

 He was married to Carla Cipriani (b.
 1930, nicknamed "Tinta"), from 1957 until her death in 2006.
 Carla was the daughter of Harry's Bar founder Giuseppe Cipriani, who managed the restaurant Locanda Cipriani on the Venetian island of Torcello and also collaborated as a screenwriter in Brass's films.
 The couple had a daughter, Beatrice, and a son, Bonifacio.

 After his wife's death, Brass began a relationship with lawyer Caterina Varzi (b.
 1961) who starred in his 2009 short film Hotel Courbet.
 They married in 2017.

-Brass is politically affiliated with the Italian Radicals.
+As of 2010, Brass is politically affiliated with the Italian Radicals.

 On 18 April 2010, he suffered an intracranial hemorrhage.

 Retrospectives

 In 2012, Hollywood Reel Independent Film Festival did a retrospective on Brass' early 1960s and 1970s films, screening newly restored versions.
-The restorations were done in collaboration with Alexander Tuschinski, who in recent years researched Brass' 1960s/1970s works and has been called "the foremost scholastic authority on Tinto Brass".